Flash cards for sound-letter correspondence are the heart of phonics! Reading Universe offers a free collection of 30+ flash cards organized by skill.

 List of Flash Cards by Skill

-Use your flash cards to their fullest potential!
-In the Guide to Teaching Letters and Sounds (opens in new window), you will find the characteristics for each sound with information on how to make the sound, keywords, and letter formation.
-Print this information and attach to them to the back of your letter flash cards to help you remember the characteristics of each sound.
+To use your flashcards to their fullest potential, refer to the Guide to Teaching Letters and Sounds (opens in new window).
+It provides the characteristics for each sound, including how to make the sound, keywords, and letter formation—perfect for copying onto the back of your cards.